How to get there

 ▨ Camping: In the case you bought a camping ticket, you'll be able to check in one day earlier (on July 10th).

-▨ Bus has the following facilities: Toilet, airco, dvd, satellite-tv, WiFi (on request before departure).
+▨ Bus has the following facilities: Toilet, airco, dvd, satellite-tv.

 ▨ Labyrinth Open Festival reserves the right to cancel the travel at the latest 15 (fifteen) days before the planned date of departure in the case of insufficient bookings made for the realization of the travel.
 Unless otherwise stated in the programme, the lowest number of passengers, necessary for the realization of the travel is 40 passengers.
 The full refund will be provided.